All Episodes

 dan friesen

-Yeah, I mean, it's very clear there.
+Yeah, I mean, he's very clear there, like the PR from this car.

 Because he recognizes that it's not that interesting for him to show up and yell at people anymore.

-I'll get press out of this for sure.
+Just thinks that this is somehow going to be like, I'll get press out of this for sure.

-The stooges at Media Matters and Right Wing Watch, this will be like the siren song to them to give me free press.
+The stooges at Media Matters and right-wing watch, this will be like the siren song to them to give me free press.

 And it does not bode well.

-If you're willing to spend whatever price you're paying for an armored vehicle for whatever diminishing return kind of publicity you're going to get out of driving around in an armored car yelling at people, what do you think the next step is?
+If you're willing to spend whatever price you're paying for an armored vehicle for whatever diminishing return kind of publicity you're going to get out of driving around in an armored car yelling at people, like, what do you think the next step is?

 Flying a plane around and yelling at people?